ennumramdan/tool_migrate_db/README.md

 Python2.7 script to help you migrate big mysql data

 ## When you should use it?

-Use this tool to migrate / backup your database which has very much data and is difficult to import via phpmyadmin or limitations because you can not access mysql console directly.
+1. Use this tool to migrate / backup your database which has very much data and is difficult to import via phpmyadmin or limitations because you can not access mysql console directly.

+2. You have stream data product you want backup it but couldn't turn off your mysql engine, cause your client use your stream data

 ## Getting Started